 Beyond The Hague is written by a team of lawyers and researchers who were previously working in The Hague but are now off living and working in various other corners of the international justice field.
 All views expressed here are, of course, only those of the individual author.

-Maria RADZIEJOWSKA is from Poland and is currently working for the Polish Institute of International Affairs (PISM) in Warsaw.
-Prior to that she worked for the Office of the Human Rights Defender (the Ombudsman) in Warsaw.
+Maria RADZIEJOWSKA is from Poland and currently works for the Pietrzak Sidor & Partners Law Firm in Warsaw.
+Prior to that she worked for the Polish Institute of International Affairs (PISM) and the Office of the Human Rights Defender (the Ombudsman) in Warsaw.
 From 2009 through 2012 she interned with the Trial Chamber I of the International Criminal Tribunal for the former Yugoslavia, the International Bar Association and the International Criminal Court where she stayed on for another six months working for the Vicitms’ Participation and Reparations Section.
 She holds a law degree from the University of Warsaw and an LL.M. in International and European Law from the University of Amsterdam.

 Header photo courtesy of the African Development and Peace Initiative (ADPI).
 ADPI is a NGO based in Adjumani District in northern Uganda, where it works to promote northern Ugandans’ sustainable development and human rights. © 2013 All rights reserved